-Taylor Swift, Shakira shine at MTV Video Music Awards
+Taylor Swift, Shakira Shine At Mtv Video Music Awards

 Rapper Nicki Minaj hosted the event for the second consecutive year, also debuting live her newest single, "Last Time I Saw You," which is slated for release on her album "Pink Friday 2" in November.

+Minaj also participated in the evening's tribute to five decades of hip hop, which also saw Lil Wayne return to the stage for a medley performance that included pioneers Doug E. Fresh and Slick Rick, LL Cool J, DMC of Run-DMC, and Grandmaster Flash and the FuriFive.

-And Doja Cat ignited the crowd as she performed a medley of "Attention," "Paint The Town Red" and "Demons," donning a sexy skirtsuit situation she slowly loosened as she danced, meanwhile unfurling a long blonde mane.
+Earlier Doja Cat ignited the crowd as she performed a medley of "Attention," "Paint The Town Red" and "Demons," donning a skirtsuit situation as she danced, meanwhile unfurling a long blonde mane.

 Best R&B went to SZA, who did not attend, while South Korea's Stray Kids won the award for Best K-pop and later performed.